Manage nodes

 Delete scheduled-based auto scaling

-- In the pop-up window, enter the rule name and click the [Delete] button.
+- In the Delete rule popup, enter the rule name and click [Delete].

-ᄂ Logs recorded in the Cloud Trail service will be retained.
+ㄴ However, related logs in Cloud Trail will still be preserved.

 ---|---|